VATSALVARSHNEY108/B.O.I.-MARK-2/docs/CLOSE_ALL_WINDOWS_GUIDE.md

 ## Overview

-The **Close All Windows** feature allows VATSAL AI to instantly close all open windows, tabs, and applications on your computer.
+The **Close All Windows** feature allows BOI (Barely Obeys Instructions) to instantly close all open windows, tabs, and applications on your computer.
 This is useful for:
 - Quickly cleaning up your workspace
 - Preparing for a presentation
 - Closing many browser tabs at once